lukdav/counting-sheep/README.md

 - Younger users may use the game to practice and improve counting and observation skills, in a fun, enjoyable and non-intimidating environment.

-- Older users will enjoy the challenging aspect of the game with an unlimited number of rounds available, restricted only by the timer; which can be extended through accuracy.
+- Older users will enjoy the challenging aspect of the game with an aim to get 100% score.

 #### User Stories